 Abroad Course TypesOur study abroad programs offer courses that can count towards your core, major, minor, general electives and engaged learning requirements.
 Depending on the program you choose, there may also for-credit service learning and for-credit internship courses.
 Most students end up taking a mixture of core, major, minor, and elective courses while abroad, rather than all major-requirement courses.

-You must meet with your academic advisor to talk about your study abroad program's courses and how those foreign courses can fit into major, minor, core, Engaged Learning or other requirements at Loyola.
+You must meet with your academic advisor to talk about your study abroad program's courses and how those foreign courses can fit into major, minor, core, Engaged Learning, or other requirements at Loyola.
 For example, you should discuss how many credit hours you need to graduate, which core courses you still need to fulfill, and whether you need to take any upper-level courses.
 You also must ask the Loyola academic department(s) housing your major and minor programs for their applicable policies, such as if they have prohibitions on taking certain courses away from Loyola.

 In order to request to have study abroad courses reviewed to determine their Loyola equivalents, first look up the schedule of classes at your study abroad program and download the syllabi for each course you may take.
 Obtain the syllabi for all the courses you may take abroad, plus a few alternates.
 (If you can't obtain the full syllabus, at least find the foreign course subject code, number, title, and description.)
 Second, login to your Loyola study abroad application, click on the "Course Approval" tab that appears under your study abroad program's name, and follow the instructions at that page.

 You may not enroll in any courses abroad that are similar to courses that you have previously taken at Loyola and for which you have earned credit.
 If in doubt, ask your academic advisor.
 If you take a course abroad that's too similar to a course for which you've previously earned credit at Loyola, your abroad course will be considered an "unauthorized repeat" and you won't earn additional credit.